 There is a small cost per student to contribute towards speakers.
 Please email email@example.com for costs for your school (no cost for teachers).
 Cost includes goodie bag, morning tea and speakers - attendees bring their own lunch

-In addition to our Key Speaker (Melinda Tankard-Reist), we are pleased to announce that we have TWO Special Guests in 2018: Jessica Fox (Olympian - Kayak and Canoe) and Eloise Wellings (Olympian - long distance runner, and founder of Love Mercy Foundation).
+In addition to our Key Speaker (Melinda Tankard-Reist), we are pleased to announce that we have TWO Special Guests returning in 2019: Jessica Fox (Olympian - Kayak and Canoe) and Eloise Wellings (Olympian - long distance runner, and founder of Love Mercy Foundation).
 Other presenters will cover topics such as healthy lifestyle choices and self-defence, and will encourage students to have an outward focus on helping others.

 Melinda Tankard-Reist is an author, speaker, media commentator, blogger, and advocate for women and girls.